 Let’s say a school wants to hold a jog-a-thon to raise funds for a new football field.
 With team fundraising, each student at the school can join the campaign to raise funds based on the number of laps they run.
 The students can also be grouped into classes to track how much each class raises.

 Participants –Participants are the individuals who sign up to raise funds through your campaign.
 A participant can be a single person or a group of people.
 Each participant added will receive their own personal fundraising page.
 They’ll be able to send that link out to friends and family to solicit donations.

-For example, a youth soccer organization might run an a-thon campaign.
-The soccer teams (not the individual players) want to compete among themselves to see which team can raise the most funds.
+For example, a youth soccer organization might run a raffle campaign.
+The soccer teams (not the individual players) want to compete among themselves to see which team can sell the most tickets.
 All donations on the campaign are credited to a particular soccer team.
 In this example, the soccer teams are the participants.
 While you might think that soccer teams would automatically be registered as teams, registering as individuals in this scenario allows for a fun, competitive approach to fundraising.

 Teams – Teams provide a way to group together participants that have registered on the campaign.
 In order to have teams, you must also have participants.
 People can be invited to join a team once it has been added or registered on the campaign.
 Learn more.